SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 ```

 BadgerDB creates iterators across all the objects: all the memtables and all the SSTable files from Level0 to the last level, and returns an instance of `MergeIterator`.
 The `MergeIterator` organizes all the
-iterators in form of a binary tree.
+iterators in the form of a binary tree.

 ```golang
 //Code ommitted